dduuttzzuu/scoalainformala/readme.md

 # Git workshop
-this is my first workshop
+This is my first workshop.